SkoolNotes/Taproot/21ENG301/_KBhThereThereEssayPrep.md

 -   AM => Jaqueline\'s actions reveal about her smoking habits, and it manifests visually through cough
 -   AA => the system rejects the pain that drive one to suicide
+-   AC => lack of static location of belonging and identity based on movement
+-   AG => home is a trap, belonging is a trap
+-   AR => systemic entertainment by the society (TV) favored by Jaquie over natural beauty
+-   AJ => dark memories as something her body (knee) forced into her mind (eyes)

 # Claim Synthesis